nktice/AMD-AI/ROCm6.0.md

 2023-12-13 - Added supplement for those who want to use Mixtral models ( uses llama.cpp ) - https://github.com/nktice/AMD-AI/blob/main/Mixtral.md

 2023-12-18 - ROCm 6.0 is out - so this is an update of the 5.7.2 guide to work with AMD's new drivers.
 Note that most components still reference the 5.x verions, as systems like PyTorch haven't been written specificly for ROCm 6.x yet.
-This version is an initial draft, with updates after I got things working - but I haven't re-installed from this alone yet...
-I'll remove this note once I've completed that step.

 ---